 Another downside is the early connection issues as many people complained of being kicked out of games or not even being able to start them but 4 months after release, this all seems to have sorted itself out.

-If you are choosing between COD or BF4 then my advice would be this as it feels more complete and well rounded.
-The new Halloween and Predator themed DLC releases for COD are tempting but are ultimately short lived gimmicks.
+If you are choosing between COD or BF4 then my advice would be this as it has more depth and offer a well-rounded experience.
+The new Halloween and Predator themed DLC releases for COD are tempting but are ultimately short-lived gimmicks.
 With a better story, better visuals and better online experience this round goes to Battlefield 4.